In this Article

 “There are so many settings and paths for pharmacy technicians to pursue,” Gard says.
 Settings vary in the number of pharmacy technicians they employ.

-Pharmacies and drug stores account for more than half the employment (51%) of pharmacy technicians, according to the BLS.
-Hospitals employ 17%, and pharmacies in retail grocery stores employ 9%.
+Pharmacies and drug stores account for the most employment (52%) of pharmacy technicians, according to the BLS.
+Hospitals employ 16%, and pharmacies in retail grocery stores employ 9%.

 Your place of employment can influence your income, too.